Nancy Cunard: 1910s

-Her father was Sir Bache Cunard, an heir to the Cunard Line shipping businesses, interested in polo and fox hunting, and a baronet.
+Cunard's father was Sir Bache Cunard, an heir to the Cunard Line shipping businesses, interested in polo and fox hunting, and a baronet.
 Her mother was Maud Alice Burke, an American heiress, who adopted the first name Emerald and became a leading London society hostess.
 Nancy had been brought up on the family estate at Nevill Holt, Leicestershire.
 When her parents separated in 1911, she moved to London with her mother.
 Her education was at various boarding schools, including time in France and Germany.

 In London, she spent a good deal of her childhood with her mother's long-time admirer, the novelist George Moore.
 It was even rumoured that Moore was her father, and although this has been largely dismissed, there is no question that he played an important role in her life while she was growing up.
 She would later write a memoir about her affection for "GM".

 On 15 November 1916 she married Sydney Fairbairn, a cricketer and army officer who had been wounded at Gallipoli.
 After a honeymoon in Devon and Cornwall, they lived in London in a house given to them by Nancy's mother as a wedding present.
 The couple separated in 1919 and divorced in 1925.

 At this time she was on the edge of the influential group The Coterie, associating in particular with Iris Tree.

 She contributed to the anthology Wheels, edited by the Sitwells, for which she provided the title poem; it has been said that the venture was originally her project.

 Cunard's lover Peter Broughton-Adderley was killed in action in France less than a month before Armistice Day.
 Many who knew her claimed that she never fully recovered from Adderley's loss.